thinkerou/30-seconds-of-go/README.md

 > Inspired by [30 seconds of code](https://github.com/30-seconds/30-seconds-of-code), but there is no affiliation with that project.

+## Installation

+⚠️  **NOTICE:** A few of our snippets are not yet optimized for production (see disclaimers for individual snippet issues).

+To install this package, you need to install Go and setup your Go workspace on your computer.
+The simplest way to install the library is to run:

+> $ go get -u github.com/thinkerou/30-seconds-of-go

+## Prerequisites

+This requires Go 1.11 or later.

 ## Table of Contents

 ### 🔌 Adapter